List of Canadian protected areas: Ontario

 Ontario Parks is responsible for provincial parks and protected areas in Ontario.

 Prince Edward Island

-Provincial parks and protected areas in Prince Edward Island are the responsibility of the Prince Edward Island Ministry of Tourism and Culture.
+Protected areas in Prince Edward Island are the responsibility of the Ministry of Tourism and Culture.

 Quebec

 Provincial parks (referred to as national parks) and protected areas in Quebec are managed by the Société des établissements de plein air du Québec under the Ministry of Sustainable Development, Environment and Parks.

 Saskatchewan

 Provincial parks and protected areas in Saskatchewan are under the responsibility of Saskatchewan Parks under the Ministry of Tourism, Parks, Culture and Sport.